 Don’t Eliminate Exercise

-Skipping out on your regular fitness routine during the holidays is one of the main reasons why weight gain and sugar crashes happen over vacation time.
-Exercise will release those endorphins needed to help manage mood and fulfillment, making heathy habits seem easier.
-Make sure to get at least 30 minutes of physical activity, 5 days a week.
-Going for a light jog, a walk around the block, or performing other light cardiovascular exercises that are on easy on the joints will contribute to not only your physical, but also your mental health during the busy holiday season.
+Skipping out on your regular fitness routine while eating holiday treats is one of the main reasons why weight gain and sugar crashes happen over vacation time.
+Exercise will release those endorphins needed to help manage mood and fulfillment, making healthy habits seem easier.
+Get at least 30 minutes of physical activity five days a week.
+Going for a light jog, a walk around the block, or performing other light cardiovascular exercises that are easy on the joints will contribute to your physical and mental health during the busy holiday season.

 Participate in Holiday Activities

-Overeating during the holidays is unfortunately a common occurrence.
+Overeating holiday treats during the holidays is, unfortunately, a common occurrence.
 While there is no perfect solution, there are ways to substitute holiday eating with other holiday pursuits.
-Engaging in fun, festive indoor activities like going to concerts or plays, participating in board games, or playing cards with friends and family can provide an enjoyable distraction when it comes to overeating.
-Outdoor recreation like ice skating, skiing, snow shoeing or simply taking a walk outside in the fresh air, can be a fun and exciting way to enjoy the holidays while keeping your waistline in check.
+Engaging in fun, festive indoor activities like going to concerts or plays, participating in board games, or playing cards with friends and family can provide an enjoyable distraction from overeating.
+Outdoor recreation, like ice skating, skiing, snowshoeing, or simply taking a walk outside in the fresh air, can be a fun and exciting way to enjoy the holidays while keeping your waistline in check.
 So, rather than sitting on the couch eating unhealthy snacks and watching holiday movies all day long, try participating in some fun activities instead!
 It may be surprising just how much enjoyment you get from them.

-Avoiding the sugar crash and keeping energy levels up through holiday season and throughout the year does not have to be painful.
-Write these simple reminders on a health checklist and place it in an area of your home where it is clearly visible.
+Avoiding the sugar crash and keeping energy levels up through the holiday season and throughout the year does not have to be painful.
+Write these simple reminders on a health checklist and place them in an area of your home where it is visible.

-Drinking a lot of water throughout the day to stay hydrated, along with eating protein rich foods that include eggs, nuts and lean meats can be an effective way to sustain energy levels all day long.
+Drinking a lot of water throughout the day to stay hydrated and eating protein-rich foods such as eggs, nuts, and lean meats can effectively sustain energy levels all day long.

 Finally, don’t skip meals!
-Be sure to incorporate plenty of high fiber fruits and vegetables into every meal, this will not only help digestion but help you feel full longer.
+Be sure to incorporate plenty of high-fiber fruits and vegetables into every meal; this will help digestion and help you feel full longer.
 When your body is fed with quality fuel, it will crave less sugar and junk.

 Remember, the holidays are supposed to be fun.
-Taking the right steps to invest in a healthy lifestyle while stilling enjoying the holiday celebrations can help you feel your best at all times.
+Taking the right steps to invest in a healthy lifestyle while still enjoying the holiday celebrations can help you feel your best at all times.